Setland34/task-management-app/README.md

 4. User permissions:
    - Only authenticated users can create, update, and delete tasks.
    - Ensure that you are logged in to access and modify tasks.

+## Interactive Rebase with `git rebase -i HEAD~<number_of_commits>`

+The `git rebase -i HEAD~<number_of_commits>` command is used to interactively rebase the last `<number_of_commits>` commits.
+This allows you to edit, reorder, squash, or drop commits in your repository.
+Here are the steps to use this command:

+1. Open your terminal and navigate to the root directory of your repository.
+2. Run the command `git rebase -i HEAD~<number_of_commits>`, replacing `<number_of_commits>` with the number of commits you want to rebase.
+3. An interactive editor will open, displaying the list of commits to be rebased.
+Each commit will be prefixed with a command (e.g., pick, squash, edit).
+4. Modify the commands as needed.
+For example, you can change `pick` to `squash` to combine commits, or to `edit` to modify a commit message.
+5. Save and close the editor to start the rebase process.
+6. If you chose to edit a commit, make the necessary changes and run `git rebase --continue` to proceed with the rebase.
+7. If you encounter conflicts, resolve them and run `git rebase --continue` to proceed.

+This process allows you to clean up your commit history and make it more readable.
+Be cautious when rebasing, especially if you are working on a shared branch, as it can rewrite commit history.